Richiio/SQL_and_powerbi_project/README.md

 <img src="https://miro.medium.com/v2/resize:fit:640/format:webp/1*EwgEfctDOU0adak5sbiSrg.png" />
 We have reached the end of this query and all I can say is this is definitely interesting.
 According to this dataset, the pay is good.
 The pay seems to be worth the stress and most importantly, there are fully remote jobs for entry levels.
 What I would be more interested in are countries that offer sponsorships but I don’t have data on that.
 Something I did but failed to show was check how many jobs have the employee’s location different from the company’s location.
 I think these are the actual fully remote roles and they were very few.

-We’ve been here for a while now so I’ll go through the report design in another post.
+We’ve been here for a while now so I’ll go through the report design another day.
 Hope you learned something at least.
 Have a nice week ❤